 After the first couple months, liatris will need little to no attention.
 The plants are relatively drought tolerant, naturally pest and disease resistant, and deer usually ignore them.

-When liatris have finished blooming, the flower stalks can be cut off at the base of the plant.
-The flowers provide vertical interest even after their color has faded, so feel free to leave them standing -- especially in naturalistic plantings.
+When liatris have finished blooming, the flower stalks may be cut off at the base of the plant.
+That said, the flowers provide vertical interest even after their color has faded, so feel free to leave them standing -- especially in naturalistic plantings.

 Give your butterfly friends a treat by planting liatris!
 The corms are available for spring planting from March-May.
 To shop, click HERE.